mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Security Considerations

-This document does not have direct security impact on Internet protocols.
+This document does not have a direct security impact on Internet protocols.
 However, failure to consider centralization risks might cause a myriad of security issues.

 --- back